norman-nhan/SmartWorkcell/README.md

 ```
 Replace `$YOUR_WS` which your working directory.
 ## Getting start
+### (Optional) Camera calibration
+For this project I'm using RealSense camera factory calibrated data.
 **TODO**:
 Make a pipeline that open camera
 -> detect marker (every 10mins or after service call)